Windigo/platformer/README.md

-# AmiBlitz Platformer
+# Amiblitz 3 Platformer

-A multi-level platformer game written in **AmiBlitz** (Blitz Basic 2) for the Amiga.
-Levels are designed in Tiled and converted to AmiBlitz data using **Tiled2Retro**.
+A multi-level platformer game written in **Amiblitz 3** (Blitz Basic 2) for the Amiga.
+Levels are designed in Tiled and converted to Amiblitz 3 data using **Tiled2Retro**.
 The initial game loop was bootstrapped via the exporter for a quick start, but all gameplay code has since been rewritten by hand.

 ## Features